Department of Communication

 Total Credit Hours15

-B.A. in Communication (no concentration)
+B.A. in Communication (no concentration, also available in 100% online format)

 All candidates seeking this degree must fulfill the Core Curriculum requirements, the degree requirements listed above, and the following: